Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Structural G-StMVAR Model

 We have $\Omega_{u,t}\equiv\text{Cov}(u_t|\mathcal{F}_{t-1})=\sum_{m=1}^{M_1}\alpha_{m,t}\Omega_m + \sum_{m=M_1+1}^{M}\alpha_{m,t}\omega_{m,t}\Omega_m$, while the conditional covariance matrix of the structural error $e_t=B_t^{-1}u_t$ (which are not IID but martingale differences and thereby uncorrelated) is obtained as

-Therefore, the B-matrix should be chosen so that the structural shocks are orthogonal regardless of which regime they come from. \cite{Virolainen2:2021} shows that any such B-matrix has (linearly independent) eigenvectors of the matrix $\Omega_m\Omega_1^{-1}$ as its columns.
-Moreover, he shows that under the following assumption and a constant normalization of the structural error's conditional variance, say, $\Omega_{u,t}=I_d$, the B-matrix is unique up to ordering of its columns and changing all signs in a column.\footnote{\cite{Virolainen2:2021} shows the uniqueness of the B-matrix for the structural GMVAR model, but the results apply to our structural G-StMVAR model as well.}
+The impact matrix $B_t$ should be chosen so that the right side of Equation~(\ref{eq:covet}) is a diagonal matrix. \cite{Virolainen:2024} shows that any such impact matrix that simultaneously diagonalizes $\Omega_1,...,\Omega_M$ (and thus also $\Omega_{1,t},...,\Omega_{M,t}$) has linearly independent eigenvectors of the matrix $\Omega_m\Omega_1^{-1}$ as its columns.
+Moreover, he shows that under the following assumption and a constant normalization of the structural error's conditional covariance matrix, say, $\Omega_{u,t}=I_d$, the impact matrix is unique up to ordering of its columns and changing all signs in a column.\footnote{\cite{Virolainen:2024} shows the uniqueness of the impact matrix for a linear SVAR model with shocks arriving from a mixture of Gaussian distributions, but the results directly apply to our structural G-StMVAR model as well.}

 \begin{assumption} Consider $M$ positive definite $(d\times d)$ covariance matrices $\Omega_m$, $m = 1,...,M$, and denote the strictly positive eigenvalues of the matrices $\Omega_m\Omega_1^{-1}$ as $\lambda_{mi}$, $i=1,...,d$, $m=2,...,M$.
 Suppose that for all $i\neq j\in\lbrace 1,...,d\rbrace$, there exists an $m\in\lbrace 2,...,M\rbrace$ such that $\lambda_{mi}\neq\lambda_{mj}$. \end{assumption}